 In future blogs I will be discussing how to correctly answer the various alternate format questions.

 In my last blog I discussed some success tips for NCLEX test takers.
 There is a flip side to this and in my tutoring with students I observed many approaches that will not help them to be successful.
-So here are some tips on things that do not work for
+So here are some tips on things that do not work for this exam:

 Trying to memorize facts